elephantscale/spring-cloud-labs/09-set-up-event-based-messaging-between-microservices-using-spring-cloud-bus/09-lab.md

        - Spring Cloud Config Server
        - Spring Boot Actuator
        - Spring Cloud Bus
-       - Spring Cloud Starter Stream Kafka
+       - Spring Cloud Stream Kafka
    - Click **Generate** to download the project zip file.
    - Extract the downloaded zip file into a folder named `ConfigServer`.

 2. **Import the project into your IDE.**
-   - Open your IDE and import the `ConfigServer` project as a Maven project.

 3. **Enable Spring Cloud Config Server.**
    - Open the `ConfigServerApplication.java` file and add the `@EnableConfigServer` annotation: